 Electric and magnetic fields are produced wherever electricity is used, in the home, office, or anywhere else.
 Electric fields are produced by voltage and magnetic fields by current.
+They come from the wires, not the pylons that hold them up.

 Most of us get most of our exposure from distribution wires, either buried along the street or on wood poles, and from wiring in our homes.
 We also get short-duration higher field exposures when we pass close to electrical appliances such as fridges, microwaves, computers, etc.